topera/gradle-jacoco-sonar/README.md

-# Topera's Hello World #005
+# Topera's Hello World #006
-## Rest Server with SpringBoot
+## Rest Server with SpringBoot - deployable as WAR
-This hello world is a Rest Server created with SpringBoot (configured with Gradle)
+This hello world is a Rest Server created with SpringBoot (configured with Gradle), that can be deployed as a WAR file

 How to test
 * $ cd gradle-rest-server-spring
-* $ gradle bootRun
+* TODO
 * Access: http://localhost:8080/test

 Tech Stack